A breach of contract is a material non-compliance with the terms of a legally binding contract.

 - What are the Elements of a Breach of Contract?

-- Types of Terms of Contracts that can be breached
+- Types of Terms of Contracts

 - Consequences of Breach of Contract: What Happens?

-- Anticipatory Repudiatory breach of contract
+- Anticipatory Repudiatory Breach

-- What happens after a repudiatory breach?
+- What happens after a Repudiatory Breach?

 - Affirmation and Repudiatory Breaches

 - Material Breach